ianklug/grooveboard/README.md

 If they are not currently on sale, and the parts are in stock, you can manufacture them yourself.

 The least expensive way to obtain your own Grooveboards is likely from [JLCPCB](https://jlcpcb.com).
-For a little more, I can also personally recommend [PCBWay](https://pcbway.com/). **Please note that most manufacturers have a minimum order quantity of five boards.**
+I can also personally recommend [PCBWay](https://pcbway.com/). **Please note that most manufacturers have a minimum order quantity of five boards.**

 **Manufacture at your own risk.
 I am not responsible for boards that are not sold by me.**